 Of course, you would have to fulfill other criteria, but it is a solid foundation.

-I’ve gone over salary and income in detail in a separate article, so be sure to check it out here.
+I’ve covered salary and income in detail in a separate article, so check it out here.

-When it comes to corrective exercise, the salary outlook is comparatively low when contrasted with personal training.
+Regarding corrective exercise, the salary outlook is comparatively low compared to personal training.

-For perspective, personal trainers in the United States earn around $62k per year on average.
+For perspective, on average, personal trainers in the United States earn around $62k per year.

 Relatively Low Demand

-Because corrective exercise is such a narrow focus and nuanced approach to fitness coaching, it doesn’t rank high in terms of popularity with the fitness market.
+Because corrective exercise is such a narrow focus and nuanced approach to fitness coaching, it doesn’t rank high in popularity with the fitness market.

-The fitness market is individuals or consumers who would make purchases from fitness brands and service providers.
+The fitness market is individuals or consumers who purchase from fitness brands and service providers.

-Personal trainers, nutrition coaches, yoga, and pilates instructors are the more common service provider categories in the world of health and fitness.
+Personal trainers, nutrition coaches, and yoga and pilates instructors are the more common service provider categories in health and fitness.

 Corrective exercise specialists are only truly sought after by the most knowledgeable or discerning trainees, a number which probably represents a minute portion of the entire market.

-when people sense something is wrong with their functionality, they’ll usually seek the help of a physical therapist or a massage therapist as opposed to a corrective exercise coach.
+When people sense something is wrong with their functionality, they’ll usually seek the help of a physical therapist or a massage therapist instead of a corrective exercise coach.

-In other words, you would need to know what corrective exercise is and why you need it in order to solicit the services of a corrective exercise specialist.
+In other words, you would need to know what corrective exercise is and why you need it to solicit the services of a corrective exercise specialist.

 How To Become A Corrective Exercise Coach